lightbasenl/platforms/packages/eslint-config/MIGRATION_GUIDE.md

 ## From @compas/eslint-plugin

 Execute the following steps to migrate in a mostly compatible way from `@compas/eslint-plugin` to this package.
-The main incompatibilities ares:
+The main incompatibilities are:

 - Prefer `Array<>` types in JSDoc over `[]` types.
 - Renamed rules like `@compas/event-stop` to `@lightbase/compas-event-stop`.